bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 The blue points were the original training data points while the red were generated from the trained Real NVP model.
 Real NVP can *mostly* learn these datasets.
-"Noisy Moon", "Blobs", and "Random" do reasonably well, while "Noisy Circles" have trouble.
+"Noisy Moon", "Blobs", and "Random" do reasonably well, while "Noisy Circles" has trouble.
 Intuitively, "Noisy Circles" seems like the most difficult but it shouldn't be *that* hard to define that dataset if you could learn how to convert to polar coordinates.

-Recall, that in each case the latent variables is dimension two (equal to the input).
+Recall that in each case, the latent variables have dimension two (equal to the input).
 This also means that we can't do any interchange of masking, nor anything that resembles a multi-scale architecture.
 It's still a question in my mind the expressiveness of these coupling layers.
 In any case, once